jonniebigodes/example-chromatic-with-ci-providers/README.md

-# Getting Started with Create React App
+# Example project with Chromatic and GitHub Actions

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project serves as an example on how you can integrate Chromatic and GitHub actions.

 ## Available Scripts